#COVID19: Border exception for critical health workers extended indefinitely

 The removal of the start date criteria applies to the likes of:

 - Registered health practitioners, including nurses, doctors and paramedics – this includes those working in hospitals, practices, and aged care facilities

 - Internationally-qualified nurses, who still have to register in New Zealand

 - Workers that operate and maintain medical equipment

-Why was there an expiry date on the border exemption in the first place?
+Why was there an expiry date on the border exception in the first place?

-The border exemption for critical health workers was one of the first exemptions Immigration New Zealand put in place.
-The expiry dates allowed Immigration New Zealand to review the exemption to ensure it was still required and that it was attracting the workers New Zealand’s health care system needs.
+The border exception for critical health workers was one of the first exceptions Immigration New Zealand put in place.
+The expiry dates allowed Immigration New Zealand to review the exception to ensure it was still required and that it was attracting the workers New Zealand’s health care system needs.

 This is what the healthcare sector had to say

 New Zealand Rural General Practice Network Chief Executive Dr. Grant Davidson welcomed Immigration New Zealand’s decision.